 But as they lowered the flying lines down to the deck of the Arie Crown Theater, I felt an overwhelming desire for numbness.

 This must have shown in my face.
 The stagehand walking up to me had a sympathetic smile on his pale, skull-like face.
 “Hi.
-Your regular rep from the flying company has the flu.
+Your tour rep from the flying company has the flu.
 I’m Baz, the local rep. You ready?”

 “No,” I confessed.
 “I hate flying.”